Parametric Channel Estimation for LoS Dominated Holographic Massive MIMO Systems: Proposed Channel Estimation

-\emph{Remark 2:} For the near-field region, we use (53) and (54) to provide initial values for the iterative algorithm.
-Then, we apply Algorithm \ref{algorithm} to the individual tiles to estimate $\alpha_{1_{n_xn_y}}$ and $\alpha_{2_{n_xn_y}}$, $\forall n_x, n_y$.
+For the near-field region, we use (\ref{activealpha_1t}) and (\ref{activealpha_2t}) to provide initial values for the iterative algorithm.
+Then, we apply Algorithm \ref{algorithm} to the tile close at the center of the aperture to estimate the unknown parameters of the tile $(\alpha_1,\alpha_2)$.
+For each of the remaining tiles, since the unknown parameters of each tile is very close to the parameters of its neighbouring tiles, we consider the average of estimated values of the neighbouring tiles as the initial values.
+Then, we apply Algorithm \ref{algorithm} to estimate the unknown parameters of each tile.
+Due to the existence of good initial values, the number of iteration in Algorithm \ref{algorithm} decreases, and hence the overhead of the proposed scheme will be reduced.
+After estimating the unknown parameters of the tiles, we send one more pilot for each tile to obtain the phase of the channel between each tile and the user.
 Finally, we use (\ref{phase_shift-cont}) to configure the phase-shifting elements of all tiles, in which $\beta_{0_{n_xn_y}}$ is the phase of the channel between $(n_x,n_y)$-th tile and the user.